Breaking the Data Barrier in Learning Symbolic Computation: A Case Study on Variable Ordering Suggestion for Cylindrical Algebraic Decomposition: Experiments

 Moreover, it is important to note that the pre-training \& fine-tuning paradigm is primarily designed for scenarios where labeled data for the target task is scarce.
 In such cases, pre-training on related labeled tasks can provide valuable prior knowledge for transfer.
 However, in our experimental setup, all pre-training tasks already contain sufficient labeled data, allowing the model to learn directly from large-scale supervision without requiring additional transfer steps.
-Consequently, performing multiple sequential transfers in this context does not yield further benefits and may even hinder the learning of task-specific representations.
+Consequently, performing multiple sequential transfers in this context does not yield further benefits and may even hinder the learning of task-specific representations. {Instead of sequentially using $\texttt{task\_f}$ and $\texttt{task\_p}$, we also tried to merge them into one, named as $\texttt{task\_fp}$.
+From Table~\ref{tab:other-experiments-2}, we see that it slightly underperforms $\texttt{task\_p\_f}$.}